github0013/empty_yaml_load/README.md

-# A way to graphql query on empty array yaml data
+# A way to query on an empty array yaml data

 Yaml files are in [src/data][1].
 If you simply create a yaml file with an empty array, the yaml file won't be picked up as a graphql query type at load.